Objectives and Underlying Requirements

 08.02 Logging of Visitors/Guests – Visitor / guest logs are maintained at each facility by the MSP.
-Visitors / guests are required to sign the log upon entering the building and are required to present photo ID to MSP personnel prior to gaining access to the premises.
+Visitors / guests are required to sign the log upon entering the building.

 08.03 Sensitive Area Security – Physical access to the NOC and data center is restricted to authorized personnel.
 Access rights of personnel are reviewed and approved by MSP upper management on a periodic basis.

 08.04 Revocation of Physical Access – Upon termination, employee access to the MSP’s facilities is revoked.

 UCS Objective Summary and Purpose: The goal of the Billing & Reporting Objective is to ensure the MSP is accurately monitoring service delivery, reporting, and invoicing for Customers in accordance with SLAs signed by both parties.

 09.01 Signed Contracts and Agreements – Signed service contracts are in place between the MSP and Customers.